 Once we re-board the Wengernalp railway, it is a relaxing 30-minute ride to Wengen station located three blocks from the Wengen–Männlichen Aerial Cableway.
 A day we will never forget.

 Where to Eat:

-It is important that the western traveler is prepared for the food prices in Switzerland.
-We have paid as much as 7 euros for a cup of coffee.
-A nice sized pizza can easily set you back $25.
+It is important that the Western traveler is prepared for the food prices in Switzerland.
+We paid as much as 7 euros for a cup of coffee.
+A nice-sized pizza can easily set you back $25.
 However, the food will be one of the highlights of your stay.